pavel-a/ddverpatch/ReadMe-verpatch.txt

 Next 8 bits are resource type: one of RT_xxx symbols in winuser.h, or user defined.
 If the type value is 0, RT_RCDATA (10) is assumed.
 High 8 bits of the #id arg are reserved0.
-The language code of resources added by this switch is 0 (Neutral).
+The language code of resources added by this switch is 0 (Neutral) by default, and you can change it using the /langid option.
+For example, specify /langid 0x409 along with /rf to add/modify ENU resources.
 Named resource types and ids are not implemented.
 The file is added as opaque binary chunk; the resource size is rounded up to 4 bytes and padded with zero bytes.